-Note: The National Association of REALTORS® and the Center for Specialized REALTOR® Education, their faculty, agents, and employees are not engaged in rendering legal, accounting, financial, tax, or other professional services through these course materials.
+Important Note: The National Association of REALTORS[®], and its wholly owned subsidiary, the Center for Specialized REALTOR[®] Education, its faculty, agents, and employees are not engaged in rendering legal, accounting, financial, tax, or other professional services through these course materials.
 If legal advice or other expert assistance is required, the student should seek competent professional advice.